ajjahjacob-hub/ajjahsite/README/README.txt

 An alternative approach to storing images within folders is to either: create subfolders within the imgaes folder to organize images or to create an image folder within each page folder.
 The latter is likely more organized.
-Image names need to be updated to remove spaces and to be more accurate/descriptive
+Image names need to be updated to remove spaces and to be more accurate/descriptive On smaller screen sizes, the footer is too tall, consider reducing verical margin of the footer content after top-down overlap is reached at around 560px width
+On smaller screen sizes, too much white space is given between the end of the content and footer

 NON-ESSENTIALS:
 Ideally add a more drastic colour change when blue buttons are hovered, includes both gallery and other buttons